seanjyi8424/Frequency/README.md

 A music-centric social application where users can discover new trends, share, and connect with other music enthusiasts.
 Final Project for Intro to Software Engineering.

 ## Features
-Connect to Spotify API for various options like browse top songs and artists, create a list of favorites, stay updated with artist news/releases, and create chatrooms with topics.
+Connect to Spotify API for various options like browsing top songs and artists, creating a list of favorites, staying updated with artist news/releases, and creating chatrooms with topics.

+## Technology Stack
+Frequency uses React Native, Expo/Expo Go, and Firebase.

 # Screenshots (Web vs. Mobile)